omnibs/best-order/README.md

 ## How do I solve it?

 The goal is to make something fast, that works for 50 products and 2000 sellers in under 3 secs on a developer laptop, and that still passes the tests.

+Replace the `BruceForce` calls in `test.py` with calls to your own class and try to come up with something better =]